-(a) Processor and Controller Responsibilities.
+3.1.1 Processor and Controller responsibilities.
 The parties acknowledge and agree that:

-(i) the subject matter and details of the processing are described in Annex 1;
+(a) the subject matter and details of the Processing are described in Annex 1;

-(ii) CrossLead is a processor of that Personal Data under European Data Protection Legislation;
+(b) CrossLead is a Processor of that Personal Data under European Data Protection Legislation;

-(iii) Company is a controller of that Personal Data under European Data Protection Legislation; and
+(c) Company is a Controller of that Personal Data under European Data Protection Legislation; and

-(iv) each party will comply with the obligations applicable to it in such role under the European Data Protection Legislation with respect to the processing of that Personal Data.
+(d) each party will comply with the obligations applicable to it in such role under the European Data Protection Legislation with respect to the Processing of that Personal Data.

-(b) Company Responsibilities.
-Company represents and warrants that (a) Company has established or ensured that another party has established a legal basis for CrossLead’s processing of Personal Data contemplated by this Addendum; (b) all notices have been given to, and obtained consents and rights have been obtained from, the relevant data subjects and any other party as may be required under applicable law (including European Data Protection Legislation) for such processing; and (c) Personal Data does not and will not contain special categories of data as described in Article 9(1) of GDPR.
+Company responsibilities.
+Company represents and warrants that (a) Company has established or ensured that another party has established a legal basis for CrossLead’s Processing of Personal Data contemplated by this Addendum; (b) all notices have been given to, and obtained consents and rights have been obtained from, the relevant Data Subjects and any other party as may be required under applicable law (including European Data Protection Legislation) for such Processing; and (c) Personal Data does not and will not contain special categories of data as described in Article 9(1) of GDPR.

 3.2 Scope of Processing.

-(a) Company’s Instructions.
-By entering into this Addendum, Company instructs CrossLead to process Personal Data (a) to provide the Services; (b) as authorized by the Agreement, including this Addendum; and (c) as further documented in any other written instructions given by Company and acknowledged in writing by CrossLead as constituting instructions for purposes of this Addendum.
+3.2.1 Company’s instructions.
+By entering into this Addendum, Company instructs CrossLead to Process Personal Data (a) to provide the Services; (b) as authorized by the Agreement, including this Addendum; and (c) as further documented in any other written instructions given by Company and acknowledged in writing by CrossLead as constituting instructions for purposes of this Addendum.

-(b) CrossLead’s Compliance with Instructions.
-CrossLead will only process Personal Data in accordance with Company’s instructions described in Section 3.2.1 unless European Data Protection Legislation requires otherwise, in which case CrossLead will notify Company (unless that law prohibits CrossLead from doing so on important grounds of public interest).
+3.2.2 CrossLead’s compliance with instructions.
+CrossLead will only Process Personal Data in accordance with Company’s instructions described in Section 3.2.1 unless European Data Protection Legislation requires otherwise, in which case CrossLead will notify Company (unless that law prohibits CrossLead from doing so on important grounds of public interest).

 4.1 Deletion on Termination.
 On expiry of the Term, Company instructs CrossLead to delete all Personal Data from CrossLead’s systems as soon as reasonably practicable, unless applicable law requires otherwise and further retention of such Personal Data is permitted under applicable European Data Protection Legislation.

-(b) Security Compliance by CrossLead Staff.
+5.1.2 Security compliance by CrossLead staff.
 CrossLead will grant access to Personal Data only to employees, contractors and Subprocessors who need such access for the scope of their performance, and are subject to appropriate confidentiality arrangements.

-(c) CrossLead Security Assistance.
-CrossLead will (taking into account the nature of the processing of Personal Data and the information available to CrossLead) provide Company with reasonable assistance necessary for Company to comply with its obligations in respect of Personal Data under European Data Protection Legislation, including Articles 32 to 34 (inclusive) of the GDPR, by:
+5.1.3 CrossLead security assistance.
+CrossLead will (taking into account the nature of the Processing of Personal Data and the information available to CrossLead) provide Company with reasonable assistance necessary for Company to comply with its obligations in respect of Personal Data under European Data Protection Legislation, including Articles 32 to 34 (inclusive) of the GDPR, by: